by Nebula Haze

 CFL grow lights have earned a reputation for being very low heat.
-And it’s true that you can successfully grow a cannabis plant under just a few CFLs, and they won’t give off much heat.
+And, indeed, you can successfully grow a cannabis plant under just a few CFLs, and they won’t give off much heat.

 However, if you want to get bigger yields, you’ll have to keep adding more and more CFLs, and the heat they give off will start building up.

 Other fluorescent lighting uses very similar technology as CFLs, but the bulbs come in different shapes, some of which can be more suitable for growing.
-While not as stealthy or small as CFLs, other fluorescent lighting can be a cheap and simply way to grow young cannabis plants, and is used by gardeners around the world.
+While not as stealthy or small as CFLs, other fluorescent lighting can be a cheap and effective way to nurture young cannabis plants.

-HID Grow Lights – Metal Halide (MH) & High Pressure Sodium (HPS)
+HID Grow Lights – Metal Halide (MH), High Pressure Sodium (HPS) & LECs/CMH

-However, HIDs do need more height than growing with CFLs, so if height is limited, than HIDs may not be a good choice for you.
+However, HIDs do need more height than growing with CFLs, so if the height is limited, than HIDs may not be the right choice for you.

 But, if you do have the height to accommodate an MH/HPS light, I highly recommend going for that over CFL grow lights.
-In my opinion, CFL grow lights should only be used in very short/tight spaces where ultimate stealth is the biggest goal.
+In my opinion, CFL grow lights a best in very short/tight spaces where ultimate stealth is the biggest goal.

 LED Grow Lights